 Your skin is quite resilient, but it’s not invincible.
 Significant weight loss, especially within a short period of time (as in patients who undergo bariatric surgery, for instance) can leave loose, hanging skin behind.
 Improving your diet and exercise habits will shed pounds and shrink excess fat, but it won’t do a thing for unwanted loose skin.

 Pregnancy changes a woman’s body in lots of ways, of course, and some of those physical changes linger even after giving birth.
-The womb stretches both the skin and the muscles around the abdomen, and it seldom retracts to the exact same shape as it was prior to getting pregnant.
+The womb stretches both the skin and the muscles around the abdomen, and it seldom retracts to the exact same shape as it was prior to pregnancy.
+Tummy tuck, then, is exceedingly popular with women who have had children because of its ability to deeply improve the abdomen, far beyond simple cosmetic improvements.
+Many choose to combine a tummy tuck with liposuction and breast enhancement for a more complete rejuvenation (learn more in this blog post).

-Whatever the cause of your unhappiness with your midsection, a full consult can help answer your questions and make the whole process make more sense.
+Whatever the cause of your unhappiness with your midsection, a full consult can help answer your questions and make sense of the whole process.
 Other choices for improvement can be discussed as well.
-If you’d like to learn more, please contact us to schedule an appointment.
+If you’d like to learn more, please contact us using our online form to schedule an appointment.